KiiPlatform/thing-if-AndroidSDK/README.md

 compile 'com.squareup.okhttp:okhttp:2.4.0'
 ```

-# Get SDK Library File
+# Add SDK Library

-There are two ways to add the library.
+There are two ways to add the library to your project.

 * Downloading from JCenter repository
-* Generating locally from source code
+* Import downloaded thing-if AndroidSDK project as library module

-We recommend your project to using JCenter to let it fetch released library, but you can also generate library from source code if you would like to use the features under development from the branch other than master.
+We recommend your project to using JCenter to let it fetch released library, but you can import the downloaded project as library module if you would like to use the features under development from the branch other than master.

 ## Download from JCenter